 Building design must use different roof planes and contours to break up roof lines.
 If horizontal banding is used between floor levels, use separate color tones for upper and lower levels.
 If possible, use horizontal and vertical siding applications to add detail to dormers, gables, and extended front facade areas.

-The use of no or very low maintenance materials is required for exterior building coverings on all new construction projects.
-These include high quality vinyl siding, brick, or fiber cement siding.
+Exterior Wall Finishes

+For new construction exterior wall faces must have an excess of 30% brick or natural or manufactured stone on each of the exterior wall surfaces.
+This is applicable to all sides of the buildings including the front wall face, each side’s wall face and rear wall face of the buildings.
+This is not applicable to the interior wall faces of open breezeways.
+On all exterior walls the brick/stone must extend to all areas of grass, landscaping and other areas of soil or mulch.
+The remaining 70% must be fiber cement, high quality vinyl siding, or other 40-year warranty product.
+Vinyl siding must have a .042-inch thickness or greater and a limited lifetime warranty.
+Where band boards attach to and are part of the vinyl siding application, metal z-flashing must be installed behind, on top of, and below bands.
 The use of metal siding is prohibited.

+For the rehabilitation of buildings that are eligible for historic preservation credits, maintain and if necessary, replace with matching materials, the existing or original exterior finish surfaces including the front wall face, rear wall face and both side wall faces.

+For the rehabilitation of buildings that do not have existing brick or stone in excess of 30% (and are not eligible for historic credits), replace and upgrade the existing exterior finish surfaces on all wall faces including the front wall face, rear wall face and both side wall faces with brick, natural or manufactured stone, or a product that provides a 30-year warranty.
+This is not applicable to the interior wall faces of open breezeways.
+The remaining 70% must be fiber cement, high quality vinyl siding, or other 40-year warranty product.
 Vinyl siding must have a .042-inch thickness or greater and a limited lifetime warranty.
 Where band boards attach to and are part of the vinyl siding application, metal z-flashing must be installed behind, on top of, and below bands.
+The use of metal siding is prohibited.

+For single family units, the total building envelope shall have 40% minimum brick or natural or manufactured stone coverage on the front wall face; remaining exterior wall faces must be fiber cement siding or other 40-year warranty product.

 All exterior trim, including fascia and soffits, window and door trim, gable vents, etc. must also be constructed of no or very low maintenance materials.

 All buildings must include seamless gutters and aluminum drip edge on all gable rakes and fascia boards.
 Downspouts must be installed so as not to drain across pedestrian path of travel.